 Members currently contribute six percent of their salary, which is deducted each payday.

 "Compensation" includes all salaries and wages (except terminal payments for unused sick leave) earned by employees or teachers in a unit of TSERS if they are performing full-time work.

 "Compensation" also includes longevity payments.

-Not included are payments, as determined by the Board of Trustees, for the reimbursement of expenses or payments for housing or any other allowances, whether or not classified as salary or wages.
+As determined by the Board of Trustees, payments for the reimbursement of expenses or payments for housing or any other allowances, whether or not classified as salary or wages, are not included.